Andy-Python-Programmer/p5-studio/creator/README.md

 # P5 Studio Creator

+P5 Studio Creator is the part of P5 Studio repository which contains the fastest tools that help you get started with p5.js sketches easily.

 ## Setup
 1. Install P5 Studio Creator: `npm i p5-studio-creator -g`
-2. Go to the folder in which you want to create a p5.js sketch.
-3. Run `p5-studio-creator`
+2. Run `p5-studio-creator new <PROJECTNAME>`
+3. Type `cd <PROJECTNAME>`
+4. Run `p5-studio-creator serve`

-4. Answer the questions and it will create a p5.js project for you :)
+It will create the project and open a liveserver in the default browser for you :)